Joy Division cancelled US / Canada tour 1980

 Source: Rob Gretton's notebooks

-Source: Rob Gretton's notebooks.
-We believe this was to be officially the first venue on the tour.
+Source: Rob Gretton's notebooks and the final tour itinerary.
+This was to be officially the first venue on the tour.

 Wed 21 The Mutants